viernes, 16 de diciembre de 1988

 under the dull sun of his eyes:

-and I would play with the cold of an ayora
+and touch, with the cold of a coin,

 Of the most miserable misadventures

-he came back to remind me that he was a Christian ...
+returned to remind me I was a Christian...

-He had long bristles with a beard and hair,
+He had long bristles for beard and hair,

-and at the bottom of his transparent pupils
+and in the depths of his transparent pupils

-and that I would relieve with the surface of a sucre
+and ease, with the surface of a sucre,

 the pitiful soul of his sorrow.